panpan2/panpan2.github.io/_posts/2021-04-20-Molecular-graph-learning-in-the-Optimal-Transport-Geometry.md

 $$arg\min_{\mathbf{B}}\sum_{i=1}^{K} \lambda_i \mathcal{W}(\mathbf{B}, \mathbf{P}_i)$$

-Regarding the number of nodes when decoding, we can memorize the number of input nodes and sample it on generation/optimization.
+Regarding the number of nodes when decoding, we can memorize the number of input nodes and sample it on generation / optimization.
 This is equivalent to doing optimal transport based clustering, see $\href{#8}{[8]}$.

-In practice this proves to be very slow and hard to train :( So we resort to 2 simplified approaches.
+In practice this proves to be very slow and hard to train :( We resort to 2 simplified approaches.

 ## SingleWB